-Birmingham Trees for Life sometimes gets asked questions about this new disease affecting Ash trees in Britain.
+Birmingham Trees for Life sometimes gets asked questions about this disease affecting ash trees in Britain.
 Below you will find some brief information about the disease, and a link to the Forestry Commission’s website to find out more.

-This devastating disease affecting all Ash species spread to the UK during 2012 via imported Ash plants and by windblown spores.
+This devastating disease affecting all Ash species spread to the UK during 2012 via imported ash plants and by windblown spores.
 Hundreds of sites including nurseries and woodlands have already been affected across the country, but especially in eastern coastal counties.
-Further spread is expected this year.
+Further spread is expected.
 Some key facts are outlined below:

 - The disease is being treated as a quarantine pest and all cases currently must be reported.

-- The disease cannot be eradicated but the Government is working on a control plan to slow its spread and ameliorate its impact.
-Not all Ash will die, as a small percentage of trees will be resistant.
-In the longer term these trees may be used to breed resistant Ash stock for planting.
-In the meantime there is a ban on all movement of Ash plants (not timber) and no new Ash trees should be planted.
+- The disease cannot be eradicated but a control plan should slow its spread and ameliorate its impact.
+Not all ash will die, as a small percentage of trees will be resistant.
+In the longer term these trees may be used to breed resistant ash stock for planting.
+In the meantime there is a ban on all movement of ash plants (not timber) and no new ash trees should be planted.

-- Recent plantings of Ash which become infected should be destroyed and replanted with other appropriate species.
-Where feasible, leaf litter of infected Ash in towns and cities should be removed and burned or composted, and dead/dying trees removed.
-In the countryside/woodlands, selective felling of diseased trees in plantations is recommended, and felling of all Ash where more than 50% of Ash trees are infected.
+- Recent plantings of ash which become infected should be destroyed and replanted with other appropriate species.
+Where feasible, leaf litter of infected ash in towns and cities should be removed and burned or composted, and dead/dying trees removed.
+In the countryside and woodlands, selective felling of diseased trees in plantations is recommended, and felling of all ash where more than 50% of ash trees are infected.
 Infected mature trees should not be felled unless safety is a consideration.

 - Further information on all aspects of the disease, including symptoms and reporting, can be found at http://www.forestry.gov.uk/chalara.

 - A photo guide to identifying affected trees can be downloaded here.

 - A Forestry Commission video on field identification can be found here.